 As a parent moving to London outside the usual school application window, you will have to get to grips with the in-year admissions process.
 Find out how to secure your child a place at your preferred school when you make the big move.

-Securing a school place for your child: in-year admissions
+Securing a state school place for your child: in-year admissions

 The state school application process can be a bit of a minefield at the best of times: form filling, deadlines, different admission criteria, and the anxious wait to see if you get lucky.
 What if you’re moving to London and need to secure a place for your child outside of the usual admission window?